Telematics Guides | Mileage Allowance for Self-Employed

 Self employed mileage allowance

-What is mileage allowance for self-employed?
+What is mileage allowance?

 In simple terms, self-employed mileage allowance is an amount set by HMRC that a sole trader can claim for using their personal vehicle for business purposes.